-“Commissioner” means the person for the time being holding or acting in the office of Commissioner of Police appointed under the Police Act 1892;
+Commissioner means the person for the time being holding or acting in the office of Commissioner of Police appointed under the Police Act 1892;

-“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act;
+Department means the department of the Public Service principally assisting the Minister in the administration of this Act;

-“licence” means a pawnbroker’s licence or a second-hand dealer’s licence;
+licence means a pawnbroker’s licence or a second-hand dealer’s licence;

-“licensee” means a person who holds a licence;
+licensee means a person who holds a licence;

-“officer”, in relation to a body corporate, includes a director, secretary, executive officer or employee of the body;
+officer, in relation to a body corporate, includes a director, secretary, executive officer or employee of the body;

-“pawnbroker” has the meaning given by section 3A;
+pawnbroker has the meaning given by section 3A;

-“pawn ticket” means a statement required to be given under section 42;
+pawn ticket means a statement required to be given under section 42;

-“redemption period” means the period referred to in section 50(1)(a)(i) or (ii), whichever applies in the particular case;
+redemption period means the period referred to in section 50(1)(a)(i) or (ii), whichever applies in the particular case;

-“second-hand dealer” means a person conducting the business of buying, selling or exchanging second-hand goods, whether the goods are bought, sold or exchanged on the person’s own behalf or on behalf of another person;
+second-hand dealer means a person conducting the business of buying, selling or exchanging second-hand goods, whether the goods are bought, sold or exchanged on the person’s own behalf or on behalf of another person;

-“second-hand goods” means any goods which have been worn or otherwise used but does not include goods belonging to a class of goods prescribed by the regulations as goods not to be treated as second-hand goods for the purposes of this Act;
+second-hand goods means any goods which have been worn or otherwise used but does not include goods belonging to a class of goods prescribed by the regulations as goods not to be treated as second-hand goods for the purposes of this Act;

-“storage premises” means premises at which, under a licence, goods may be stored.
+storage premises means premises at which, under a licence, goods may be stored.

 (2) In this Act a reference to goods in the possession of a person includes a reference to goods under that person’s control.